andreiconstantinescu/why69/readme.md

 tvararu: I don't think I can get 69 UX guise
 tvararu: maybe if I add an interstitial overlay...
 ilie: anyway, just finished reading, haven't laughed this hard in a while
-marius: either way, toasting in golden thread
+marius: toasting in golden thread
 marius: or rather... color: hotpink thread
 tvararu: yeah, one hell of a way to spend a friday night
 tvararu: k I give up